 (Ages 3 – 8)

 I just adore this sweet story about love and letting go.
 The story centers on a little girl who finds a lost duckling and cares for it.
 The charming illustrations and poetic text showcase the time they spend together through midnight feedings, early mornings, and messy baths.
 When the cold arrives, the girl realizes it is time to set the duck free.
 “Love is nudging gently tugging, coaxing baby from the nest.
 It’s getting to the edge and hoping, letting nature do the rest.”
 In the spring, the girl nervously returns to the pond and finds her duck grown.
-They reunite in a tender hug leaving readers with a smile.
+They reunite in a tender hug providing the perfect end to this lovely story.

 Reminiscent of a parent raising a child, many adults and children will enjoy this sweet journey through love.
 The illustrations perfectly capture the girl’s emotions and the lyrical text makes for a wonderful read aloud.
 Moreover, the girl shows compassion, maturity, and resilience making her an excellent role model for children.
 This endearing story is a real winner on many different levels.